 For today, it’s all about the citrus salad.
 Yes, nothing new here.
 Last year about this time, I posted a recipe for a braised fennel and blood orange salad which is a warm, velvety way to enjoy fennel- such a lovely contrast in texture and flavour to the brightness of the oranges.
 That salad has greens, toasted pecans and crumbled feta.
 A true meal, if you make enough.
 But today I made a fresh, cold salad.
 This is simple and beyond yummy!

 The blood oranges, the Cara Cara oranges, the Minneolas, even good old navel oranges, with slices of fennel is such a wonderful combination.
 The sweetness of the citrus just seems to make the slight liquorice flavour of the fennel pop.
 Both are totally in season.
 So it won’t be breaking the grocery budget to create this for one, or for a group.
 It makes a lovely breakfast or brunch dish, or even a great salad appetizer for a dinner party.
 Why, drizzle some honey and add some pistachios and this could turn into dessert for those who are avoiding carbs and too much processed sugar!

 Seriously, this is barely a recipe.
 Use a knife to peel and then slice up the amount of citrus you want to use.
 Do the same with the kiwi.
 And then turn your attention to the fennel.
 Slice off the top, saving the fronds for part of the dressing and garnish.
 Cut it in half from top to bottom.
 And then, instead of slicing across, slice from top to bottom, creating thin slices that showcase the intricacy of how fennel grows on the inside.

 Arrange all your components on a plate.
 Drizzle with really, really good Extra Virgin Olive Oil.
 The grassier the better.
-And a good cracking of premium pepper like Drom, and salt, like Maldon.
+And a good cracking of premium pepper, and salt, like Maldon.
 I forgo any vinegar or lemon juice for this salad.
 I find that the citrus already releases enough juices that mix with the olive oil, to create the best dressing.
 Use some of the fennel fronds as your garnish.
 Nothing more is needed.
 Seriously!